-- 2.5.26.
-In addition to the baseline and proposed layers, there is a graphics sub-folder in each habitat category with several style layers.
-Users can utilise these layers to quickly produce their own graphical outputs to assist in data interpretations. - 2.5.27.
+- 2.5.27.
+In addition to the baseline and proposed layers, there is a graphics subfolder in each habitat category with several style layers.
+Users can utilise these layers to quickly produce their own graphical outputs to assist in data interpretations. - 2.5.28.
 These additional style layers are linked to the data entry layers, and do not require any additional inputs.
-They will automatically update each time layer edits to the data input layers are saved. - 2.5.28.
+They will automatically update each time layer edits to the data input layers are saved. - 2.5.29.
 The available graphics layers include habitat condition, distinctiveness and retention category.
-When splitting a polygon to create habitat features, the distinctiveness of habitats may need filling retrospectively in the attributes table where they do not automatically generate. - 2.5.29.
-It is advised that the styles in the project are not changed as they align with the latest metric habitat names and options.
+When splitting a polygon to create habitat features, the distinctiveness of habitats may need filling retrospectively in the attributes table where they do not automatically generate.

+2.5.30.
+Although there is the flexibility to edit symbology in the QGIS template, it is advised that the styles in the project are not changed as they align with the latest metric habitat names and options.